DrawZeroPoint/RoTools/README.md

    If empty string is given, the default one `world` will be used.

    For safety concern, you need to activate the conversion by:

+   Press the `space` key on the keyboard.
+This will switch the status from `deactive` to `active`.
+   To change back, press `space` again.
+You can press any other keys to check the current status, but not change it.

+   Alternatively, you can use:

    ```shell script
    rosservice call /xsens/enable "data: true"
    ```